Starmer declines to rule out manifesto-busting tax rises in Budget

 Mrs Badenoch said: “If you work, they tax you more.
 If you save, they tax you more.
 If you buy a home, they tax you more.
 None of these taxes were in the manifesto, which he had four years to prepare.

 “He is raising taxes because he is too weak to control spending.
 He’s blaming us.
-He’s blaming the OBR (Office for Budget Responsibility).
+He’s blaming the OBR.
 Last week, they were blaming Brexit.”

 The Institute for Fiscal Studies (IFS) warned earlier this month that Ms Reeves could need to find £22 billion of tax rises or spending cuts if she is to restore the £10 billion of headroom she left herself against her debt targets in the spring.